 Type II Variation: Complete Guide to EMA Major Variations

-A Type II variation is a major modification to a marketing authorization in the European Union that requires comprehensive regulatory assessment and prior approval before implementation.
-Type II variations typically take 60 to 120 days for approval and apply to changes that could significantly impact product quality, safety, or efficacy.
-Unlike Type IA variations (which can be implemented immediately upon notification), Type II variations must receive formal approval from the EMA or national competent authorities before any implementation.
+A Type II variation is a major modification to a marketing authorization in the European Union that requires prior regulatory assessment and approval before implementation.
+It is used for changes that may significantly affect product quality, safety, or efficacy.
+Unlike Type IA variations, Type II changes cannot be implemented first and notified later.

-A Type II variation is a major modification to a marketing authorization in the European Union that requires comprehensive assessment by regulatory authorities before implementation.
-Unlike minor variations, Type II variations involve changes that could significantly impact the quality, safety, or efficacy of a medicinal product.
+- A Type II variation is a major modification to a [marketing authorization](/blog/marketing-authorisation-application) in the European Union that requires comprehensive assessment by regulatory authorities before implementation.
+Unlike minor variations covered under the broader EMA variations classification, Type II variations involve changes that could significantly impact the quality, safety, or efficacy of a medicinal product.

 - What distinguishes Type II variations from Type IA and Type IB variations